Labour leader confirms party’s stance on student fees and gives his views on the ugliest issues in our society.

 Not alone among his Labour colleagues in hoping to tackle the social injustice of homelessness, does Corbyn believe Greater Manchester Mayor Andy Burnham’s pledge to eradicate homelessness in the city by the year 2020 is a realistic one?

-On the recent abhorrent instances of racial incidents on UK university campuses, Jeremy condemns the incidents as “disgraceful”.
+On the recent abhorrent instances of racial incidents on UK university campuses, Corbyn condemns the incidents as “disgraceful”.
 But how is Labour working towards greater community cohesion and tackling these issues?

 “The [incident] that happened in London recently was effectively challenged by the individual, who had suffered greatly, but also by the Students’ Union, other students and by the University.”